-The solution below only works on existing Google Photos albumsOn February 9th 2017, Google has changed it’s API and removed support for some basic functionality.
+The solution below will stop working in 2019!On February 9th 2017, Google has changed it’s API and removed support for some basic functionality.
 Unfortunately this means that RSS feeds cannot be generated anymore for newly created Google Photos albums.

 Update Oct 2018: The Google Photos API has been fully releasedGoogle has finally fully released the API for accessing Google Photos through other applications such as WordPress.
 Developers can now build serious integration plugins.
 I recommend Photonic which integrates with other photo services as well.

 Hello Google Photos, Farewell Picasa